embumila/alx-low_level_programming/0x12-singly_linked_lists/README.md

-Finding the number of  element in a list
+Adds new node at the end of the linked list